Let’s talk about burnishing. Specifically, a beginner’s guide to burnishing. The post comes in response to a recent reader question.

 I didn’t do anything with the first box.
 It’s just red.

-The second box is burnished with a colorless blender.
+I burnished the second box with a colorless blender.

-The third box is burnished with yellow and the fourth box is burnished with a blue that’s a darker value than the shade of red I used.
-The fifth box is burnished with white and the final box is burnished with the same red.
+The third box is burnished with yellow and the fourth box with a blue that’s a darker value than the shade of red I used.
+For the fifth box, I used white and burnished the final box with the same red.